-select &rest identifiers &key all distinct from group-by having order-by set identifiers A set of sql expressions each of which indicates a column to query.
+select &rest identifiers &key all distinct from group-by having limit offset

+identifiers A set of sql expressions each of which indicates a column to query.

 all A Boolean.

 distinct A Boolean.

 from One or more SQL expression representing tables.

 group-by An SQL expression.

 having An SQL expression.

 limit A non-negative integer.

 offset A non-negative integer.

 order-by An SQL expression.

 set-operation An SQL expression.

 where An SQL expression.

 database A database object.
 This will default to the value of default-database.

 flatp A Boolean whose default value is NIL.

 result-types A field type specifier.
 The default is NIL.

 The purpose of this argument is cause CLSQL to import SQL numeric fields into numeric Lisp objects rather than strings.
 This reduces the cost of allocating a temporary string and the CLSQL users' inconvenience of converting number strings into number objects.

 A value of :auto causes CLSQL to automatically convert SQL fields into a numeric format where applicable.
 The default value of NIL causes all fields to be returned as strings regardless of the SQL type.
 Otherwise a list is expected which has a element for each field that specifies the conversion.
 Valid type identifiers are:

-:int Field is imported as a signed integer, from 8-bits to 64-bits depending upon the field type.

-:double Field is imported as a double-float number.

-t Field is imported as a string.

-If the list is shorter than the number of fields, the a value of t is assumed for the field.
+:int Field is imported as a signed integer, from 8-bits to 64-bits depending upon the field type.:double Field is imported as a double-float number.t Field is imported as a string.If the list is shorter than the number of fields, the a value of t is assumed for the

+field.
 If the list is longer than the number of fields, the extra elements are ignored.

-field-names A boolean with a default value of T. When T, this function returns a second value of a list of field names.
-When NIL, this function only returns one value - the list of rows.

-refresh This value is only considered when CLOS objects are being selected.
+- field-names A boolean with a default value of T. When T, this function returns a second value of a list of field names.
+When NIL, this function only returns one value the list of rows. - refreshThis value is only considered when CLOS objects are being selected.
 A boolean with a default value of NIL.
 When the value of the caching keyword is T, a second equivalent select call will return the same view class instance objects.
 When refresh is T, then slots of the existing instances are updated as necessary.

-In such cases, you may wish to override the hook instance-refresh.

-caching This value is only considered when CLOS objects are being selected.
-A boolean with a default value of default-caching.
-CLSQL caches objects in accordance with the CommonSQL interface: a second equivalent select call will return the same view class instance objects.

-result A list representing the result set obtained.
+In such cases, you may wish to override the hook instance-refresh. - caching This value is only considered when CLOS objects are being selected.
+A boolean with a default value of \default-caching\.
+CLSQL caches objects in accordance with the CommonSQL interface: a second equivalent select call will return the same view class instance objects. - resultA list representing the result set obtained.
 For each tuple in the result set, there is an element in this list, which is itself a list of all the attribute values in the tuple.

-Executes a query on database, which has a default value of default-database, specified by the SQL expressions supplied using the remaining arguments in args.
+Executes a query on database, which has a default value of \default-database\, specified by the SQL expressions supplied using the remaining arguments in args.
 The select function can be used to generate queries in both functional and object oriented contexts.